caelenm/redesigned-enigma/content/en/blog/news/Template.md

 ---
-title: Z - Template Post
+title: Template Post
 date: 2019-12-22
+weight: 0
 description: >

   This is a template post to get you started, all the basic markdown syntax is included in this page.